grinco/dockercloud-haproxy/README.md

 # dockercloud/haproxy

-## This specific branch allow you use {{.Task.Slot}} and {{.Service.Name}} in VIRTUAL_HOST environment definition to route to different services, also RSYSLOG_DESTINATION with multiples IP/servers separated by comma
+## This specific branch allow you use {{.Task.Slot}} and {{.Service.Name}} in VIRTUAL_HOST environment definition to route to different services, also RSYSLOG_DESTINATION with multiples IP/servers separated by comma finally was updated to use ubuntu:18.04 base image and HA-Proxy version 1.8.8-1ubuntu0.10 2020/04/03

 HAProxy image that balances between linked containers and, if launched in Docker Cloud or using Docker Compose v2, reconfigures itself when a linked cluster member redeploys, joins or leaves.

 ## Version

-The available version can be found here: <https://hub.docker.com/r/dockercloud/haproxy/tags/>
+This project was tested against ubuntu:18.04 base image and HAProxy 1.8.8

 - `latest` is built against master branch
 - `staging` is built against staging branch